jeffyujf/YuJiangfan/index.md

 [07/2019] I honorably received the Postgraduate Research Output Award 2018 (Engineering Faculty).

+[07/2019] Our paper has been selected to be Top 50 physics articles published in 2018 from Nature Communication (rank 8th).

 [06/2019] Our paper has been accepted in <i>IEEE Robotics and Automation Letters</i>.

 [04/2019] Our paper has been accepted in <i>ACS Nano</i>.
 First paper on materials/nanotechnology as a first or co-first author!